tonini/emacsrookie/_posts/2011-10-10-enter-the-dired-dungeon.markdown

     <tr>
         <td><span class="code">dired-maybe-insert-subdir</span></td>
         <td><span class="code">i</span></td>
-        <td>Opens the content of the that directory in current Dired buffer.</td>
+        <td>Opens the content of the directory on the current line in the Dired buffer.</td>
     </tr>
 </table>